 This SPDS is issued by Westpac Life Insurance Services Limited ABN 31 003 149 157, AFSL Number 233728 (the Insurer), for all products, except for Term Life as Superannuation and Income Protection as Superannuation.
 For Term Life as Superannuation and Income Protection as Superannuation, the issuer of this SPDS is Westpac Securities Administration Limited ABN 77 000 049 472, AFSL Number 233731, RSE Licence Number L0001083 (WSAL).
 The Insurer and WSAL take full responsibility for the whole of this SPDS.
+St.George Protection Plans are distributed by St.George Bank - A Division of Westpac Banking Corporation ABN 33 007 457 141 ('the Bank').
+The Insurer and WSAL are wholly owned subsidiaries of the Bank, however the Bank does not guarantee the insurance.

-The PDS provides details of your 'cooling off' rights (page 90) and our complaints handling procedures (page 94).
+The PDS provides details of your 'cooling off' rights (page 78) and our complaints handling procedures (page 82).